Resources for Households Impacted by COVID-19

-Several federal agencies, including the Department of Housing and Urban Development and the Federal Housing Finance Agency, which regulates mortgage owners Fannie Mae and Freddie Mac, have recently announced a temporary moratorium on foreclosures during the crisis to help people stay in their homes.
+Several federal agencies, including the Department of Housing and Urban Development and the Federal Housing Finance Agency, which regulates mortgage owners Fannie Mae and Freddie Mac, have announced a temporary moratorium on foreclosures during the crisis to help people stay in their homes.

 A network of nonprofit Homeownership Advisors offers nonbiased advice to homeowners in Minnesota to help them keep their homes.
 Find a Homeownership Advisor offering services in your area.

 No matter where you live in Minnesota, call the United Way at 2-1-1 or visit www.211unitedway.org/